AFE Families Still Hospitalized

 AFE Research Opportunity!

-You are likely shocked and being forced to make very difficult decisions right away.
-While we never want to add to your already full plate, we do want to let you now there is an important and time-sensitive opportunity to have your loved ones participate in an important research study.
+You are likely being forced to make difficult decisions right away.
+There is a way your loved one's experience would not be in vain.
+There is an important and time-sensitive opportunity to have them participate in research.

-If your loved one was hospitalized for her birth and her AFE occurred within the last 3 days, there are critical blood specimens that will be otherwise discarded that could instead be sent to us for our study.
+They could have blood specimens that would otherwise be discarded that could used for our study.
 We would not ask for any additional specimens to be taken from your loved one.

-We believe blood and tissue specimens from women who suffer an AFE hold critical clues that can help researchers advance their knowledge of the condition and develop a means for prevention and treatment so that no future mothers and babies will die.
-To learn more or to begin the process of enrolling your loved one contact us at 1-307-END-AFES (1-307-363-2337).
+We believe blood and tissue specimens from women who suffer an AFE hold critical clues that can help researchers.
+This could help develop prevention and treatment so that no future mothers and babies will die.
+To learn more or to begin the process of enrolling your loved one contact us at:

 Help us #endAFE!